ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 In case you are not satisfied with the OCaml version of your system switch, you can change the version with `opam switch create <version_here>`.
 More information can be found on the [official website](https://opam.ocaml.org/).

-### Installation for Windows
+### Installation on Windows

-In this section, we'll describe using the new [Diskuv OCaml](https://github.com/diskuv/dkml-installer-ocaml#readme) ("DKML") Windows installer.
+In this section, we'll describe using the [Diskuv OCaml](https://github.com/diskuv/dkml-installer-ocaml#readme) ("DKML") Windows installer.
 Expect to see another officially-supported Windows installation provided directly by opam in the coming months; it will be compatible with your DKML installation.

+Note that only OCaml version 4.14.0 is available via Diskuv OCaml.

 > Advanced Users: If you are familiar with Cygwin or WSL2, there are other installation methods described on the [OCaml on Windows](/docs/ocaml-on-windows) page.

+#### 1. Use the DKML Installer

 Before using the DKML installer, briefly review the following:

+* Do not use the installer if you have a space in your username (ex. `C:\Users\Jane Smith`).

 * You need to **stay at your computer** and press "Yes" for any Windows security popups.
-After the DKML installer finishes installing two programs (`Visual Studio Installer` and `Git for Windows`), you can leave your computer for the remaining two (2) hours.
+After the DKML installer finishes installing two programs (`Visual Studio Installer` and `Git for Windows`), you can leave your computer for the remaining one and a half (1.5) hours.

 * First time installations may get a notification printed in red.
 If you see it, reboot your computer and then restart your installation so that Visual Studio Installer can complete.
 The notification looks like: